-A.65 HE qualifiers in the HEY LEP region are concentrated in business and administrative studies (20% of all achievements), biological sciences (13%), subjects allied to medicine (12%) and social studies (10%).
-Sector subject areas that are more specialised in terms of proportion of HE qualifiers in Hull & East Yorkshire compared to the level seen nationally include biological sciences (13% vs 9% nationally), physical sciences (7% vs 4%), business and administrative services (20% vs 18% nationally) and education (10% vs 8% nationally).
+- A.72 HE qualifiers in the HEY region are concentrated in business and administrative studies (19% of all achievements), social studies (15%), and subjects allied to medicine (14%). - A.73 Sector subject areas that are more specialised in terms of proportion of HE qualifiers in Hull & East Yorkshire when compared to the level seen nationally include Subjects allied to Medicine (14% compared to 10% nationally), Social Sciences (15% vs 10% nationally) and Engineering and Technology (9% vs 6% nationally).

-Figure A.17 HE qualifiers by sector subject area in the HEY LEP region, Yorkshire & Humber and England, 2018/19
+Figure A.18 HE qualifiers by sector subject area in the HEY region, Yorkshire & Humber and England, 2020/21

-Source: Source: HESA, 2018/2019 qualifiers (published 2020), 2021 SAP boundaries
+Source: Source: HESA, 2020/21 qualifiers (published 2020), 2020 SAP boundaries